SeldonIO/MLServer/docs/user-guide/content-type.md

 - The whole set of inputs should be decoded as a Pandas Dataframe (i.e. setting the content type as `pd`).
-- The Age column should be decoded as a UTF-8 string (i.e. setting the content type as `str`).
+- The First Name column should be decoded as a UTF-8 string (i.e. setting the content type as `str`).

 ```{code-block} json